-For example, this will cause their capabilities to display as well:
+This will cause their capabilities to display as well.

-Simliar to adding the Browser Capabilities, you can also set your user's Screen Settings to appear in the IFrame.
+Simliar to adding the Browser Capabilities or IP Address to the read-out, you can also set your user's Screen Settings to appear in the IFrame.
 This is done with the parameter:

 This causes their main screen resolution and bit depth to display in the iframe:

 If you're giving your users the standard minimal output, you may want to also include a link to "View more information about your web browser", so that it is still possible to easily optionally find out more information if they're curious.
 You can do this by specifying:

 The Capabilities and Screen settings can be combined, simply by including them both in the IFrame's URL.

 Note that as a part of the HTTP specification, the first one is preceeded by a question mark and the following parameter/s are preceeded by ampersands.
 For example: